HSodhani/Ecommerce_store/README.md

 JavaScript: it is a programming language,commonly use with web browsers.
 Back end: PHP, MySQL

-PHP: Hypertext Preprocessor (PHP) is atechnology that allows software developers tocreate dynamically generated web pages, in HTML, XML,or other document types, as per client request.
+PHP: Hypertext Preprocessor (PHP) is a technology that allows software developers tocreate dynamically generated web pages, in HTML, XML,or other document types, as per client request.
 PHP is open source software.